Associate Professor Micaela Vivero, Chair

 Studio Art Major (B.F.A.)

 Students desiring a BFA degree should discuss their intentions with a member of the Studio Art faculty as soon as possible.
 Students are required to apply to the BFA program in the second semester of their sophomore year by presenting artwork made at Denison in an exhibition with fellow applicants.
-Prospective BFA candidates will then be required to meet in the exhibition with the Studio Art Faculty for a discussion about their work and reasons for pursuing the BFA degree.
+Prospective BFA candidates will then be required to meet at the exhibition with the Studio Art Faculty for a discussion of their work and their reasons for pursuing the BFA degree.
 Upon acceptance into the BFA program, the department will notify the Registrar.
 BFA students are also subject to periodic review of their studio work by the Art faculty.
-A total of 72 credit hours are required, with a minimum of fourteen courses coming from Studio Art and three courses from Art History.
-Students may then choose one more elective from either Art Studio, Art History or PHIL-269: Philosophy of the Arts: Aesthetics.
+A total of 72 credit hours are required, with a minimum of fourteen courses coming from Studio Art and three courses from Art History and Visual Culture.
+Students may then choose one more elective from either Art Studio, Art History and Visual Culture or PHIL-269: Philosophy of the Arts: Aesthetics.

 NOTE: ARTS 110/170 cannot be used to fulfill the 2D course requirement for the BFA.

-Senior Year: ARTS 401 + ARTS 451 - senior research in the fall semester senior year.
-ARTS 401 + ARTS 452 - senior research in the spring semester senior year.
-(Senior BFA studio art majors are required to take the Visual Arts Practicum ARTS 401 during each semester of the Senior year in conjunction with one year of senior research that will culminate in a solo or 2 person exhibition and an oral defense with a committee of 3 faculty 'readers'.)
-BFA candidates are required to meet with each committee member at least twice over the course of their senior year before the final defense, which takes place in the exhibitbition.
-Students are also required to produce their own catalogue/extended artist statement as part of their exhibition, articulating their thesis and key elements of their process in writing.
+Senior Year: ARTS 401 plus ARTS 451 - senior research in the fall semester senior year.
+ARTS 401 plus ARTS 452 - senior research in the spring semester senior year.
+(Senior BFA studio art majors are required to take the Visual Arts Practicum ARTS 401 during each semester of the Senior year in conjunction with one year of senior research that will culminate in a solo or 2-person exhibition and an oral defense with a committee of 3 faculty 'readers'.)
+BFA candidates are required to meet with each committee member at least twice over the course of their senior year before the final defense, which takes place in the exhibition.
+Students are also required to produce their own catalog/extended artist statement as part of their exhibition, articulating their thesis and key elements of their process in writing.

-3 Art History/Theory Courses: Art History/Theory courses should be determined in consultation with the student's advisor.
-Students may choose any three Art History courses.
+3 Art History and Visual Culture/Theory Courses: Art History and Visual Culture/Theory courses should be determined in consultation with the student's advisor.
+Students may choose any three Art History and Visual Culture courses.

 BFA students follow the college-wide General Education course requirements.